 All members of a retail water provider governing board must complete eight hours of training within one year of becoming a board member.
-A member of a water provider board as of January 1, 2021 shall receive the training required under this section by December 31, 2022.
+A member of a water provider board as of January 1, 2021, shall receive the training required under this section by December 31, 2022.
 A member with 10 years or more service on the governing board is exempt from training.
 The Arkansas Natural Resources Commission will consult with an advisory training board to develop the curriculum for the training.
-Each provider board shall report the following information annually, by January 31, to the Department:
+Each provider board shall report the following information annually, by January 31.

 - The names and contact information of each member on the provider board;

-- An identification of which members have obtained eight hours of provider training; and
+- Identification of which members have obtained eight hours of provider training; and

 - An identification of which members have served on the board for more than ten (10) years and are exempt from the training requirement.